All Episodes

 And good afternoon or evening to you, whatever it is.

-It's noon here, and I know it's night there where you are and where Stan is.
+It's noon here, and I know it's night there where you are and where Stan is, and my best to you both.

 All right.

-Take care and good night.
+Take care, and good night.

 All right, folks.

-In a moment, we're going to take a break, and then we will go to New Brunswick once again, and after this very, very interesting conversation, we will talk at length with Stanton Friedman, and of course, you'll get an opportunity to call in.
+In a moment, we're going to take a break, and then we will go to New Brunswick once again.

-It's a very, very international kind of night, and good morning to everybody at NSA.
+And good morning to everybody at NSA.

-Hope you're enjoying the show.
+Hope you're enjoying the show from an area near Dreamland.

-From the Kingdom of Nigh, we continue with your calls on Dreamland with Art Bell.
+We continue with your calls on Dreamland with Art Bell.

 Or the wildcard line at area code 702-727-1295.

-In the 702 area code.
+727-1295 in the 702 area code.

-Now again, here's Art Bennett.
+Now again, here's Art Ben.

-here I am.
-Well, good evening everybody or good morning as the case may be
+Well, good evening, everybody, or good morning as the case may be across all these time zones.

-Stanton Friedman in New Brunswick is our guest, and what an interesting first hour.
+Stanton Friedman in New Brunswick is our guest.

 I'm not even sure that's ever been done like that before.